Education in South Korea: Bachelor's

 Bachelor's degree's in South Korea are offered by universities such as four-year colleges and universities, industrial universities, national universities of education, the Korean National Open University, technical colleges and cyber universities.
-Bachelor's degrees typically take four years to complete while some degrees related to medicine, law, and dentistry can take up to six years.
+Bachelor's degrees typically take four years to complete while professional degrees related to medicine, law, and dentistry can take up to six years.
 Students typically major in one or two fields of study in addition to a minor.
 A bachelor's degree requires up to 130 to 140 credit hours to complete.
 After all course requirements are met, the student receives a bachelor's degree upon graduation.

 Master's

 Master's degrees are offered by four-year colleges and universities, independent institutions affiliated with a four-year college or university, universities of education or the Korean National Open University.
 In order to be eligible and gain acceptance into a master's degree program, the applicant must possess a bachelor's degree with a GPA of 3.0 (B) or greater from a recognized higher education institution, submit two undergraduate recommendation letters from professors, and an undergraduate record showing their GPA.

 Qualifying examinations must also be taken in addition to an interview.
 Master's programs have 24 credit hours of coursework in addition to a thesis that is generally has to be completed within two years.
 In a master's degree program, the student must achieve a GPA of 3.0 (B) or higher, pass a comprehensive oral and written examination as well as a foreign language examination, as well as completing and defending a master's thesis in order to graduate.
 Upon successful completion of a master's program, the student receives a master's degree.

 Doctoral

-In order to gain acceptance into a doctoral program, an applicant must hold a master's degree, have a research background related to their field of study, as well as have professor recommendations.
+In order to gain acceptance into a doctoral program, an applicant must hold a master's degree, possess a research background related to their field of study, as well as have professor recommendations.
 Doctorate programs are sometimes administered in conjunction with master's programs with the student needing to complete 60 credit hours in conjunction with the master's degree, with a final GPA of 3.0 (B) or higher which takes up to four years to complete.
 Doctoral students must also pass a comprehensive oral and written examination, two foreign language examinations, as well as completing and defending a doctoral dissertation in order to graduate.
 When successfully completed, the student receives a Doctoral Degree.